Amodal Intra-class Instance Segmentation: Synthetic Datasets and Benchmark: Introduction

-Our new dataset is valuable to the novel and under-studied problem of intra-class occlusion, unseen in previous amodal datasets.
+Our new datasets are valuable to the novel and under-studied problem of intra-class occlusion, unseen in previous amodal datasets.
 Constructing large-scale real datasets with amodal annotations for dense intra-class object occlusions would be costly and subject to bias and inaccuracies arising from manual annotation, thus synthetic datasets that produce accurate ground truth data are more suitable for this problem.
-Our synthetic amodal dataset, \textbf{Intra}-class \textbf{A}modal \textbf{Fruit}s (Intra-AFruit), contains over 255K images of intra-class occlusion scenarios with a wide variety of annotation types generated by the automatic data synthesis process.
+Our two synthetic amodal datasets contain a total of over 267K images of intra-class occlusion scenarios with a wide variety of annotation types generated by the automatic data synthesis process.
 For each instance, the annotation provides modal/visible mask (Fig.~\ref{dataset overview}c), invisible mask (Fig.~\ref{dataset overview}d), and an amodal mask that combines visible and invisible masks (Fig.~\ref{dataset overview}b), integral appearance image (Fig.~\ref{dataset overview}e), layer and occlusion orders (Fig.~\ref{dataset overview}f and Fig.~\ref{dataset overview}g).
-The rich annotation types mean that Intra-AFruit not only works for amodal instance segmentation, but also contributes to other closely related amodal completion tasks, such as order perception of occluded objects and amodal appearance completion that aims to infer the texture of invisible parts of objects.
+The rich annotation types mean that our proposed datasets not only work for amodal instance segmentation, but also contribute to other closely related amodal completion tasks, such as order perception of occluded objects and amodal appearance completion that aims to infer the texture of invisible parts of objects.

-Using the new dataset to simulate point-based ground truth, we propose a point-supervised method with layer priors for the amodal instance segmentation task, which excels in handling intra-class occlusion.
-Our large-scale synthetic dataset enables fair comparisons and more thorough training of different methods on accurate ground truth data, and contributes to models’ performance on real images.
-Notably, experiments show our weakly supervised method outperforms the other state-of-the-art (SOTA) weakly supervised or even fully supervised methods \cite{cai2018cascade, cheng2022pointly, follmann2019learning, he2017mask, kirillov2020pointrend, lee2020centermask} on this amodal intra-class instance segmentation in both synthetic and real images.
+Using the new datasets to simulate point-based ground truth, we propose a point-supervised method with layer priors for the amodal instance segmentation task, which excels in handling intra-class occlusion.
+Our large-scale synthetic datasets enable fair comparisons and more thorough training of different methods on accurate ground truth data, and contribute to models’ performance on real images.
+Experiments show our weakly supervised method outperforms the other state-of-the-art (SOTA) weakly supervised \cite{cheng2023boxteacher, cheng2022pointly, tian2021boxinst} or even fully supervised methods \cite{cai2018cascade, follmann2019learning, he2017mask, kirillov2020pointrend, lee2020centermask, Tran_2022_BMVC} on intra-class occlusion in both synthetic and real images.

 Our point-supervised method is well-suited for scenarios with limited or expensive full annotations, making it generalizable to real images.
 This is a crucial motivation for our approach, as full annotations can often be a limiting factor in many real-world applications.
 Thus, our method provides an effective benchmark for the challenging intra-class occlusion problem, as well as a practical and scalable solution that can be applied in real-world settings.